Private Emotion: Background and release

 In 1998, Ricky Martin released his fourth studio album Vuelve.
 The album experienced commercial success, spending 26 weeks atop the US Billboard Top Latin Albums chart.
 "La Copa de la Vida" was released as the second single from the album, and became the official song of the 1998 FIFA World Cup in France.
 The song topped the charts in more than 30 countries, and Martin performed it at the 41st Annual Grammy Awards, which was greeted with a massive standing ovation and met with acclaim from music critics.
 On October 22, 1998, CNN confirmed that Martin had started working on his first English language album, following the huge success of Vuelve.
 On March 6, 1999, almost two weeks after his Grammy performance, it was announced that the album, which was still untitled, had been set for release in May.
 "Livin' la Vida Loca" was released on March 23, 1999, as the lead single from the album.
 The song topped the charts in more than 20 countries and is considered to be Martin's biggest hit, and one of the best-selling singles of all time.

 On April 24, 1999, Billboard revealed the album's title as Ricky Martin in an article, mentioning that it was initially set for retail on May 25, 1999.
 However, the huge interest in the disc encouraged Columbia Records to decide to rush the album to release two weeks ahead of schedule, on May 11.
-Ricky Martin was released on the specified date and a cover version of "Private Emotion", featuring Swedish singer Meja, was included as the eight track on the album.
+Ricky Martin was released on the specified date and a cover version of "Private Emotion", featuring Swedish singer Meja, was included as the eighth track on the album.
 Martin recorded "Private Emotion" at the suggestion of producer Desmond Child.
 Bazilian told Popdose that he had been "good friends" with Child and he had played "a bunch of Hooters stuff" for him and Child "really liked 'Private Emotion'".
-Therefore, although Bazilian wanted "a track for Robbie Williams to sing", while William and Child's relationship was not good, "that went by the wayside".
+Therefore, although Bazilian wanted "a track for Robbie Williams to sing", Williams and Child's relationship was not good, so "that went by the wayside".
 Six months later, Child told him he was recording a project with Martin and "thought it would be a great song for him" and Bazilian agreed: "Hey, go ahead!"